sergueik/springboot_study/basic-uppy-tus-react/README.md

 2026-06-30 22:42:50.127  INFO 1 --- [nio-8080-exec-6] e.controller.TusFileUploadController     : upload in progress: offset: 0 length: 26214400 / {}
 2026-06-30 22:42:50.128 DEBUG 1 --- [nio-8080-exec-6] o.s.w.f.CommonsRequestLoggingFilter      : After request [PATCH /api/upload/c716feaa-ba6d-4ea4-9ae6-8e931f718ca2, client=192.168.99.1, headers=[host:"192.168.99.100:8080", connection:"keep-alive", content-length:"0", tus-resumable:"1.0.0", user-agent:"Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/149.0.0.0 Safari/537.36", upload-offset:"0", accept:"*/*", origin:"http://192.168.99.100:8080", referer:"http://192.168.99.100:8080/", accept-encoding:"gzip, deflate", accept-language:"en-US,en;q=0.9", Content-Type:"application/offset+octet-stream;charset=UTF-8"]]
 ```
+### Summary of Architecture Discussion – Resumable Upload Approaches and Operational Trade-Offs

+This discussion reviewed different approaches to large file transfer and resumable upload handling, focusing on trade-offs between custom chunk-based implementations and standardized protocols such as tus.

+The key distinction is not performance under ideal conditions, but system behavior under partial failure and operational recovery scenarios.
+Chunk-based approaches typically defer usability until full reconstruction, whereas streaming or tus-like models preserve meaningful partial state throughout the transfer lifecycle.

+This directly impacts observability, debugging capability, and recovery during incidents where transfers are incomplete or interrupted.

+A custom implementation also introduces a dependency on the availability of a compatible client and precise protocol documentation to support troubleshooting and recovery when issues occur deep within the transfer pipeline.
+In contrast, standardized protocols provide broadly understood semantics and existing tooling that reduce reliance on system-specific knowledge.

+In hybrid cloud environments, this often translates into better interoperability and more consistent integration with managed services.
+Overall, the primary evaluation criterion is operational recoverability and long-term maintainability rather than marginal gains in transfer speed.

 ### See Also